wansti/OwntracksOSM/README.md

 Keeping the GPS on and maintaining an open internet connection to the server will obviously affect your watch's battery life.
 In our experience it is possible to use the app for several hours on a full charge and still get through the day with normal usage.
 If you leave the app running in the background to send location updates without using the map a single charge should last a day.
 Lowering the update frequency in the settings menu may improve your results.

 ### Troubleshooting Connection Errors
 The MQTT protocol is designed for environments with unstable connections (i.e. IoT scenarios).
-OwntracksOSM will always try to reconnect to the server if a connection is interrupted.
+Owntracks OSM will always try to reconnect to the server if a connection is interrupted.
 If this fails, or you experience unreliable connections in general, here are a few things you can try:

 * Make sure the Galaxy Wear app on your phone is allowed to run in the background and not affected by battery saving options.
 * Manually disconnect and reconnect using the "connect/disconnect" menu button.